jchristn/SerializationHelper/README.md

 This library is my attempt at trying to make the Microsoft implementation behave in a manner consistent to what I experienced while using the Newtonsoft implementation.

-## New in v1.0.x
+## New in v2.0.x

-- Initial release
+v2.0.x

+- Migrate from a static class
+- Allow users to add their own default `JsonSerializerOptions`
+- Allow users to add and manage their own default list of `JsonConverter` objects

 ## Example Project